-In a high-tech world where it's easier than ever to screen calls, traditional methods of lead generation such as cold calling have lost much of their effectiveness.
-Instead, the effective marketer must look to more productive techniques such as inbound marketing to increase lead generation.
-This marketing method aims to capture the attention of desired audiences through rich digital content that can be easily found and encourages further engagement with a firm’s website and/or media channels.
+In a high-tech world where it's easier than ever to screen calls, traditional methods of lead generation, such as cold calling, have lost much of their effectiveness.
+Instead, the effective marketer must look to more productive techniques, such as inbound marketing, to increase lead generation.
+This marketing method aims to capture the attention of desired audiences through rich digital content that can be easily found.
+It encourages further engagement with a firm’s website and media channels.
 This post discusses how you can use inbound marketing to your best advantage to improve lead generation, generate more qualified leads and boost sales.Read More

 When was the last time you refreshed your firm's qualifications statement?
 There are many marketing professionals who view this document as a mere formality to get into the door for a new opportunity or receive a request for proposal (RFP).
 It is time to rethink your firm’s traditional qualifications statement.

 This post offers creative ideas for integrating an inbound marketing approach with your qualifications statement:Read More